sense-i-co/docs/plugins/navigation-level-3/README.md

 - **@docusaurus/core**: 2.0.0-alpha.70
 - **@docusaurus/preset-classic**: 2.0.0-alpha.70

-This plugin was written for, and verified to with, the above-mentioned version of Docusaurus.
+This plugin was written for, and verified to work with, the above-mentioned version of Docusaurus.
 Compatibility with future releases of Docusaurus is not guaranteed due to the nature of the implementation.